Igalia/vkrunner/README.md

 which physical device to open.
 If no physical device with the corresponding requirements can be found then it will report an error.

+## Shader sections

+Shaders can be stored in sections like `[vertex shader]` just like in `shader_runner`.
+Multiple GLSL shaders can be given for a single stage and they will be linked together via glslangValidator.

+Alternatively, the disassembly of the SPIR-V source can be provided with a section like `[vertex shader spirv]`.
+This will be assembled with `spirv-as`.
+If a SPIR-V section is given for a stage there can be no other shaders for that stage.

 ## Command line arguments

     usage: vkrunner [OPTION]...
 SCRIPT...